Cessange: a residential area with great potential

 Priority to green spaces

-Alongside the park, blocks of flats will be proposed.
-At the heart of the district, a less dense and quieter residential area has been designed to accommodate semi-detached houses, further away from the public green spaces but with private gardens.
-A series of small apartment blocks will form a transition with the surrounding buildings.
-In all, more than 1,000 homes could be built over the next 10 to 15 years.
+Along the park, multi-family buildings will be proposed.
+In the heart of the district, a less dense and quieter residential area has been designed to accommodate semi-detached houses, further away from the public green spaces but with private gardens.
+A series of small apartment buildings will form a transition with the surrounding buildings.
+In total, more than 1,000 dwellings could be built within 10 to 15 years.

 The district is already full of resources and is home to several private and public day-care centres.
 At its centre, the primary school is a prominent feature of the urban landscape, as are the church and the neighbouring cultural centre.
 Built in the 1950s, the school is currently being extended to meet new needs.
 The annex housing the sports hall, the music room and various secondary rooms has been demolished to make way for the new extension.
 The work is scheduled for completion in 2019.